keithy/groan/README.md

 `Groan` is a simple extensible bash framework (similar to [sub](https://github.com/basecamp/sub)) for creating a suite of scripts that have similar command, sub-command usage style to git/bzr/hg/docker etc.

-Clone this repository, and rename the files 'rename_me' to be the top level name of your command.
+Clone this repository, and rename 'groan' to be the top level name of YOUR command.
-Add your scripts (in any language) and help topics, to the `sub-commands` folder.
+Add your scripts (in any language) and help topics, to the `commands` folder.

 Your command can be nested within other commands, or you can compose your command from others.
 The help facilities are provided by the enclosed command `helper`, and the remote upload and execution capability is provided by the command `sensible`.
+Pick and choose modules that you wish to include.

 ## Commands with sub-commands and sub-sub-commands...